-To hit the carbon neutral target by 2030, the Council must follow a high ambition pathway, illustrated in Figure 6.
-The success of this pathway is influenced to some extent by external factors like the availability of funding, national policy and progress in technological innovations in key areas.
+To hit the carbon neutral target by 2030, the Council must follow the emission reduction pathway illustrated in Figure 6.
+The success of this pathway is influenced to some extent by external factors like the availability of funding, national policy, and progress in technological innovations in key areas.
 The assumptions for the BAU scenario are listed beneath Figure 5 and the actions required to align with the carbon neutral target are listed under Figure 6.